SaraSorlin/TreiRad/README.md

  If a error message displays you might need to run Powershell as admin and allow scripts to be exceuted if sow open Powershell as admin and type:
  Get-ExecutionPolicy

  Set-ExecutionPolicy RemoteSigned
+ try run:
- try run "json-server users.json --static ./" again
+"json-server users.json --static ./" again

 ## The game will then default run on bellow URL!, Port 3000 is default port the program expect it to be that for the code to work
 http://localhost:3000/